Fredric Brown: Adaptations

 Brown's 1943 short story, "Madman's Holiday", was adapted into the 1946 RKO film Crack-Up.
 His novel The Screaming Mimi became a 1958 film starring Anita Ekberg and Gypsy Rose Lee and directed by Gerd Oswald.

 The 1944 short story "Arena" bore similarities to the episode of the same name in the original Star Trek series.
 The title is the same, although the details of the conflict are different.
 In order to avoid legal problems, it was agreed that Brown would receive payment and a story credit.
 It was also adapted in 1973 for issue 4 of the Marvel Comics title Worlds Unknown.

-Brown's 1950 short story "The Last Martian" was adapted as "Human Interest Story", a 1959 episode of Alfred Hitchcock Presents.
-Directed by Norman Lloyd, it starred Steve McQueen, Arthur Hill, Tyler McVey, and William Challee.
-Sharing elements with a great many of his stories, it is set in a bar and involves a newspaper reporter interviewing a man who claims to have been possessed by a Martian.
+Several of Brown's stories were adapted into episodes of Alfred Hitchcock Presents.
+"No Sanctuary", first published in 1945, was adapted by Francis Cockrell as "The Dangerous People", the final episode of the second season of the series.
+Robert Stevens directs, with Albert Salmi and Robert H. Harris starring as two men waiting in a train station who each suspect the other to be an asylum escapee.
+Brown is credited with adapting his 1950 short story "The Last Martian" as "Human Interest Story" in 1959.
+Directed by Norman Lloyd, it stars Steve McQueen, Arthur Hill, Tyler McVey, and William Challee.
+Sharing elements with a great many of Brown's stories, it is set in a bar and involves a newspaper reporter interviewing a man who claims to have been possessed by a Martian.

 In Spain, his 1961 short story "Nightmare in Yellow" was adapted as El cumpleaños ("The Birthday"), the 1966 debut episode of Historias para no dormir.
 Another short story, 1954's "Naturally", was adapted as Geometria, a 1987 short film by director Guillermo del Toro.